vjlamp/tynamo.github.io/tapestry-conversations+guide.md

 repository_name: tapestry-conversations
 ---
 <div markdown="1" class="alert alert-info">
-Version status: 0.1.2 release stable, in production
+Version status: 0.2.0 for T5.4 and 0.1.3 for pre-T5.4.
+Releases stable, in production

-0.1.2 is tested to work with T5.1.0.5 and T5.2.1, T5.2.2 and T5.2.3!
+0.1.3 is tested to work with T5.1.0.5 and T5.2.1, T5.2.2 and T5.2.3!

 (org.trailsframework:tapestry-conversations:0.0.3 last release to work in 5.0.x Tapestry)

-0.1.x interfaces won't change.

-0.2.x might introduce new onStartConversation and onContinueConversation events instead of relying on onActivate
+0.3.x might introduce new onStartConversation and onContinueConversation events instead of relying on onActivate

 Want to see conversations in action?
 Check out our live tapestry-conversations example!
 </div>